Top 100 Software Testing Interview Questions

 69. When do we prepare RTM (Requirement traceability matrix), is it before test case designing or after test case designing?

-The would be before.
+It would be before test case designing.
 Requirements should already be traceable from Review activities since you should have traceability in the Test Plan already.
 This question also would depend on the organisation.
-If the organisation do test after development started then requirements must be already traceable to their source.
+If the organisations do test after development started then requirements must be already traceable to their source.
 To make life simpler use a tool to manage requirements.